 (a) A personal delivery device's weight to exceed two hundred pounds, excluding cargo.

 (b) A personal delivery device to operate at a speed that exceeds seven miles per hour.

-(c) An owner and operator of a personal delivery device to maintain an insurance policy that provides less than one hundred thousand dollars for damages arising from the operations of the personal delivery device.
+(c) An owner and operator of a personal delivery device to maintain an insurance policy that provides less than $100,000 for damages arising from the operations of the personal delivery device.

 B. A local authority shall not erect or maintain a stop sign or traffic control signal at any location that requires the traffic on any state highway to stop before entering or crossing any intersecting highway unless approval in writing has first been obtained from the director.

 C. An ordinance or regulation enacted under subsection A, paragraph 4, 5, 6, 7, 9 or 10 of this section is not effective until signs giving notice of the local traffic regulations are posted on or at the entrances to the highway or part of the highway affected as is most appropriate.